zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/system-settings/system-settings-and-configuration-scope.md

 If a configuration changed in System Settings is also configurable at a different scope, the System Settings value acts as a default that can be overridden.
 Once a configuration change is made at a more granular scope, making a change at the system level doesn't do anything.

-For example, allowing comments is configurable for each Blogs Entry.
+For example, allowing comments is configurable for each Blogs widget.
 Set the default behavior at Control Panel &rarr; Configuration &rarr; System Settings &rarr; Blogs (in the Content and Data category).
 In the Blogs Entry under Widget Scope, disable the *Enable Comments* checkbox.

 Now add a Blog Entry to a Site's Content & Data &rarr; Blogs application.
 Then go to a public page and add the Blogs Widget to the page.
 Click the Options button (![Options](../../images/icon-app-options.png)) for the widget and select *Configuration*.
 You'll see the same Enable Comments checkbox, and its default is now false (unchecked).
 Checking the box in the Widget Configuration screen breaks its link with the System Settings entry.
 Changing the System Settings configuration has no effect on this widget anymore.